astratow/Journal/02week/day14.md

 - I have started to code LowereHigher game.
 I checked data length, created random picker for two values.
 I need to output it nicely and compare.
 After I finish this, I will be intermediate Python programmer!
 Wow!
 - I added player selection and right/wrong response.
 I need to add loops.
 - Added some loops and game is playable, but I need to remove answer from the selection, and we will be good!
 Getting there!
 [Here](Lower_Higher/LowerHigher-0.1.py) is the source code.
+- I watched the solution and it was quite different setup to what I did, but I am quite happy with my version and I will work on it to polish last bits.